 - December: 31 days

 To convert 120 days into months using specific month lengths, you would need to consider a starting date and then count forward, noting the months spanned.
-For instance, if you start on January 1st:
+Take this case: if you start on January 1st:

 - January: 31 days (remaining: 120 - 31 = 89 days)